controlm/automation-api-community-solutions/helix-control-m/README.md

 To contribute, please follow these guidelines.

 ### Files, folders and naming conventions
 1. Every sample and its associated files must be contained in its own **folder**.
 Name this folder as something that describes what your sample does.
-Please clasify your sample, according you its purpose, using one of the existing directories.
+Please classify your sample (according to its purpose) using one of the existing directories.

       For consistent categorization, please comply to the following folder structure:
       + 1-general-examples